sam-the-tutor/celo-dao-tutorial/README.md

     }
 ```

-Now, lets declare the `createProposal` function to create a new proposal in our DAO.
+Now, lets declare the `createProposal()` function to create a new proposal in our DAO.
 It takes one argument;
-* `_description` :  the string containing a description of the proposal.
+* `_description` :  the string containing a description of the proposal

 The function does the following;
-* creates a reference to the Proposal struct at index `proposalCount` in the proposals array using the storage keyword.
+* creates a reference to the Proposal struct at index `proposalCount` in the proposals array using the storage keyword
-* sets the `proposalId` to the value of `proposalCount`,
+* sets the `proposalId` to the value of `proposalCount`
-* the `proposer` to the address of the caller,
+* the `proposer` to the address of the caller
-* the `description` to the provided description.
+* the `description` to the provided description
-* sets the initial `yesVotes` and `noVotes` to 0.
+* sets the initial `yesVotes` and `noVotes` to 0
-* sets `the executed` flag to false, indicating that the proposal has not been executed yet.
+* sets `the executed` flag to false, indicating that the proposal has not been executed yet
-* increases the `proposalCount`.
+* increases the `proposalCount`
 Finally, the function emits the `proposalCreated` event.

 ```solidity